rajs96/Auto-Age-Labeler/README.md

 [Behavioral Signals](https://behavioralsignals.com/) is another interesting company that detects emotion in voice with AI.
-The Director of ML at the company, Theodoros Giannakopoulos, developed pyAudioAnalysis, which is the library I used to featurize the audio data.
+The Director of ML at the company, (Theodoros Giannakopoulos) developed pyAudioAnalysis, which is the library I used to featurize the audio data.